Today’s Passage – Numbers 1 – 2 (Click on the references to listen to the audio – Click here to view the passage from Blue Letter Bible)

 “But if I tarry long, that thou mayest know how thou oughtest to behave thyself in the house of God, which is the church of the living God, the pillar and ground of the truth.” – (1 Timothy 3:15)

-God should still be at the center of our lives; and the local church should be at the center of the life of our family.
+God should still be at the center of our lives; and the local church should be at the center of the life of our families.
 I have been a pastor now for many years, and I have been involved in God’s work as a layman even longer.
 I have observed that the families who place a high value on the local church, recognizing it’s importance, tend to be stronger and happier than the families that do not.
 Don’t misunderstand, I do not think that the church has a higher priority than the home but I do believe that successful homes are built around a strong, Bible believing, New Testament church.
 The church’s role is critical to healthy marriages and to the spiritual development of our children.

 Take a moment to consider the role that the local church plays in your life; and then consider the role that you play in your local church.
 We need to keep our local churches strong, and I believe that there are many ways that you can help: